Multiple reflections on Huygens' principle: Modified Huygens' principle, using focusing functions

 Hence, also this expression holds for ${\bf x}$ in the upper and in the lower half-space, as long as ${\bf x}$ is below the source in the upper half-space.
 In absence of sources, equations (\ref{eqFoc3}) and (\ref{eqFoc4}) hold throughout space.

 By introducing the focusing function and its time-reversal, we achieved that the four equations for forward and inverse extrapolation of upgoing and downgoing waves through a homogeneous medium (equations (\ref{eqHuyg5}), (\ref{eqHuyg6}), (\ref{eqHuyginv3}) and (\ref{eqHuyginv4})) are now captured by the two equations (\ref{eqFoc3}) and (\ref{eqFoc4}).
-Hence, Figures \ref{Fig1} and \ref{Fig3} can be seen as examples of equation (\ref{eqFoc3}) for ${\bf x}$ above and below $\mathbb{S}_0$, respectively.
+These equations formulate modified versions of Huygens' principle for a homogeneous medium.
+Figures \ref{Fig1} and \ref{Fig3} can be seen as examples of equation (\ref{eqFoc3}) for ${\bf x}$ above and below $\mathbb{S}_0$, respectively.
 For a homogeneous medium there are no further advantages of using the focusing functions instead of the dipole Green's functions.
 This changes considerably for an inhomogeneous medium.